 Bear in mind that true rejuvenation therapies, those that are based on repair of the cell and tissue damage that causes aging, and thus capable in principle of producing sizable benefits for old people, are still a minority concern in the field of aging research.
 Most of the new potential therapies declared by one or another authority to be a means to treat aging are marginal at best.
 These are pharmacological approaches that tinker with the operation of metabolism to modestly slow markers of aging, and will not be included here.
 Examples include the TAME metformin trial, as well as tests of rapamycin, nicotinamide riboside, and the like.
 The results in humans from these therapies seem likely to be smaller and less reliable than those produced through exercise or the practice of calorie restriction - and more to the point, these are only ways to slow aging, not to turn back its causes in order to produce actual rejuvenation.

 The first accessible human trials for senolytic drug candidates capable of selectively destroying senescent cells are underway.
 Some of these can be discovered via ClinicalTrials.gov by searching for suitable terms, such as "senolytic", or the names of relevant drug candidates.
 Using "senescent cells" as a search term will likely pull in too many unrelated cancer and obesity studies, swamping the useful results.
-Small pilot trials of senolytic drug candidates are being conducted by the Betterhumans non-profit organization, several research centers including the Mayo Clinic, and also by biotech companies such as Unity Biotechnology.
+Small pilot trials of senolytic drug candidates have been conducted by the Betterhumans non-profit organization, several research centers including the Mayo Clinic, and biotech companies such as Unity Biotechnology.
 These are initially focused on individuals 65 and over with specific conditions strongly linked to senescent cells in animal studies, such as osteoarthritis, metabolic syndrome, and fibrotic kidney disease.

 Amyloids are one of the distinguishing marks of old tissues, are created as a side-effect of the normal operation of metabolism, and so should be removed.
 Numerous attempts to clear amyloid-β in patients with Alzheimer's disease have been made, most via immunotherapy.
 Until very recently, success was elusive.
 Search ClinicalTrials.gov to see the scope of this effort.
 Trials are only open to patients suffering from later stages of Alzheimer's disease, and until the expectation of benefits is improved and the risk inherent in this class of therapy is greatly reduced, this isn't about to blossom into greater availability.